-DOMAIN name: blue.cam.ac.uk

-USERNAME and PASSWORD: your CrsID and your UIS/Raven password
+- DOMAIN name: blue.cam.ac.uk - USERNAME and PASSWORD: your CrsID and your UIS/Raven password

 This account, like your UIS/Raven account, is for you only.
 Do not 'lend' your account to or share your password with other users.

 Log off when not at the computer [always do this even if only leaving the room for a moment].
-The keystroke combination Ctrl+Alt+Del will display the Windows Security dialogue box, Select sign out.
+The keystroke combination Ctrl+Alt+Del will display the Windows Security dialogue box, Select sign out, or Shutdown if after 6.00 p.m.
+Computers should be switched off when you leave after 6.00 p.m. on weekdays, or at any time during weekends and public holidays before you leave the department.